Hustler TV (Europe)

 Hustler TV is a subscription based adult entertainment pay television channel distributed throughout Europe via digital cable as naxoo (in Switzerland) and satellite television.
 It is owned by the Dutch-based company Sapphire Media International BV.

 Hustler TV and Hustler HD 3D offers hardcore pornography aimed at a straight male audience.
-It is the sister channel to Blue Hustler who specializes in softcore pornography.
+It is the sister channel to Blue Hustler, which specializes in softcore pornography.